Sign up to our mailing list

-There are two areas of current accounting that will be changing fundamentally from 2026 – leases and revenue recognition.
-The changes will mean that FRS 102 will be more closely aligned with international accounting standards, although some differences will remain.
+There are two areas of accounting that have changed fundamentally: leases and revenue recognition.
+The changes mean that FRS 102 is now more closely aligned with international accounting standards, although some differences will remain.

 Leases – the majority of leases will now be ‘on balance sheet’.
 Leases previously classified as operating leases, with the annual rental charge being accounted for through the income statement, will now be accounted for on the balance sheet by recognising a ‘right-of-use asset’ in tangible fixed assets, and the future lease payments as the lease liability.
 There are some limited exceptions to this new treatment (for low value assets, or leases of less than 12 months) but this will be a major change to entity’s balance sheets under FRS 102 (note, this change has not been made in FRS 105, for micro-entities).
 This is in line with how international accounting standards treat leases (IFRS 16).